 The door to the his offices slammed behind them.
 Others watched the stout door for a long moment as the echo died out, all thinking the same thing:

 War has come.
 Again.

-For that savagery of that shared smile was far worse than the man’s rippling inkvine scar that had so entranced the Abbot.
+For that shared smile was worse – and far more cruel – than the man’s rippling inkvine scar.

 Far, far worse.

 “Is there no wine?”
 Beleth said, seating herself at the Bishop’s table in the refectory.
 “I thirst.”